benfjohnson/developer-dot/_posts/2017-01-5-from-rest-v1-to-rest-v2.md

 ---
 layout: post
 title: From REST v1 to REST v2
+date: 2017-01-05
+author: Joseph Savarese
+comments: true
+categories: [Sales Tax APIs]
-product: avatax
+product: blog
 doctype: blog
-categories: Sales Tax APIs
-nav: apis
-community: apis
 disqus: 1
 ---

 ## As Easy as V1, V2...

 Well, not exactly, but it's definitely easy to switch from our REST v1 to our REST v2 and the benefits are huge.
-We've built a wide range of functionality into our new REST v2 API and all those improvements are in addition to everything v1 had to offer.
+We've built a wide range of functionality into our new REST v2 API and all of that is in addition to everything our REST v1 had to offer.

-To highlight some of these differences let's first run through the various methods of our v1 and show exactly how they've changed in the upgraded v2.
-Then we can dive into some of the additions made that will help users file and remit sales tax.
+To highlight some of the changes let's first run through the various methods of our v1 and show exactly how they've changed in the upgraded v2.
+Then we can dive into some of those additions and look at how they're intended to help users file and remit sales tax.

-### From v1 -> v2 Overview
+### From v1 to v2 Overview

 * [Calculating Tax](#calculating-tax)

 * [Estimating Tax](#estimating-tax)

 * [Voiding Documents](#voiding-documents)

 * [Address Validation](#address-validation)

 * [New Methods](#additional-v2-endpoints)

 #### Calculating Tax

-Previously the endpoint used to calculate tax for transactions was `/1.0/tax/get` which has been replaced by the `/v2/transactions/create` endpoint.
-After including some minor changes to the request body parameters you will be able to POST new transactions using the REST v2.
+Previously the endpoint used to calculate tax for transactions was `/1.0/tax/get` replaced in v2 by `/v2/transactions/create`.
+After including some minor changes to the request body parameters you will be able to POST new transactions in REST v2.
 The following shows an example request from both.

+**v1 Request:**

-**v1 Request:** `POST development.avalara.net/1.0/tax/get`
+`POST development.avalara.net/1.0/tax/get`

 ```json